emehrkay/gremlinpy/README.md

     g.bound_params # {'MY_PARAM': 'my_value'}
 ```

-gremlinpy will attempt to reuse binding names in the generated script.
+Gremlinpy will attempt to reuse binding names in the generated script.
 If you previously bound 'mark is great' and bind it again, the script will utilize the same parameters for each instance.
 This will save on the overall payload that is sent to the Gremlin server and it will save on what the Gremlin server has to cache.

 ~~~python